Skip to Main Content

 Corridor Rhine-Alpine

-As an important north-south axis, the corridor Rhine-Alpine links important seaports and economic areas in Europe and is part of the Trans-European Transport Network.
-The Federal Republic of Germany is obliged to equip the approximately 1,338 km long German section of the corridor with ETCS by 2040.
+As an important north-south axis, the North Sea-Rhine-Mediterranean TEN-T corridor, in accordance with (EU) 2024/1679, links important European seaports and economic areas and is part of the Trans-European Transport Network (TEN-T Corridor Rhine-Alpine until 2024).
+The Federal Republic of Germany is obliged to equip the German part of the corridor with ETCS by 2040.
+This is being done in large parts, including in the project Corridor Rhine-Alpine.

 Project duration